Winston throws for 358 yards, Bucs beat Cardinals 30-27

+“It was an ugly win,” Winston said.
+“But we found a way to do it.”

+Peyton Barber scored on a 1-yard run with 1:43 remaining, and Winston threw for 358 yards and one touchdown for the Bucs (3-6), who drove 92 yards for the winning TD after cornerback Jamel Dean redeemed himself from a poor performance the previous week by ending Kyler Murray’s NFL rookie record streak of 211 consecutive pass attempts with a pick that denied the Cardinals an opportunity to add to a 27-23 lead.

-Barber’s TD with less than two minutes left was set up by a booth review that determined Cardinals safety Jalen Thompson committed pass interference against Mike Evans in the end zone, giving Tampa Bay a first down at the Arizona 1.
+Barber’s TD came two plays after a booth review determined Cardinals safety Jalen Thompson committed pass interference against Mike Evans in the end zone, giving Tampa Bay a first down at the Arizona 1.

+“We made plays to win the game,” Bucs coach Bruce Arians said.
+“Defensively, we’re still a work in progress, but I like the fact that we’re in here celebrating.
+Can’t be happier for anybody more than Jamel Dean.
+He wins the game.
+Last week, he’s the goat.
+He’s going to be a hell of a player.”

-Murray threw for 324 yards and three TDs to Christian Kirk, whose 15-yard scoring reception put the Cardinals up 27-23 midway through the fourth quarter.
+Murray threw for 324 yards and three TDs to Christian Kirk, whose 15-yard scoring reception put the Cardinals up by four midway through the fourth quarter.
 Kirk also scored on receptions of 33 and 69 yards and finished with six catches for 138 yards.

 Murray, the first overall pick in this year’s draft, set the rookie record for most pass attempts without an interception on an 11-yard completion to Larry Fitzgerald, moving ahead of Derek Carr (2014) and Dak Prescott (2016) who both had streaks of 176 consecutive passes without an interception in their first seasons.